zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 Before diving headfirst into this challenge, we got together as a team and brainstormed what our ZenHack was going to be about.

-A ZenHack is a small internal hackathon with the intention of taking an idea into production using zenml.
+A ZenHack is a small internal hackathon with the intention of taking an idea into production using ZenML.
 This serves a few purposes.
-For one, it gives us as the zenml team a direct insight into user experience.
+For one, it gives us as the ZenML team a direct insight into user experience.
 As such one of the side effects is a bouquet of fresh new user-stories, tasks and sometimes bugs to fix.
 Another benefit of our ZenHack is to show off our newest features and how they can be assembled into a killer machine learning stack.